Building a Corpus

 • Tips: Useful when your corpus needs historical depth.
 The “Document Type” filter is essential for excluding irrelevant results.
 ProQuest also hosts several specialized databases (e.g., PAIS International for policy literature, Ethnic NewsWatch for minority media).

-• Government and institutional websites — for policy documents, legislation, speeches, press releases.
-Many governments maintain searchable archives (e.g., the EU’s EUR-Lex, the US Federal Register, or the Korean National Archives).
+• Government and institutional websites can provide policy documents, legislation, speeches, and press releases.
+Many governments maintain searchable archives, including the EU’s EUR-Lex and the US Federal Register.
+The Korean National Archives may also be relevant.

-• Organizational repositories — NGOs, think tanks, and international organizations often maintain document libraries (e.g., Human Rights Watch reports, World Bank publications, OECD policy briefs).
+• Organizational repositories are useful because NGOs and international organizations often maintain document libraries.
+Think tanks do this as well (e.g., Human Rights Watch reports, World Bank publications, OECD policy briefs).

-• Digital newspaper archives — for historical research, sources like the British Newspaper Archive, Delpher (Dutch-language), or the Korean National Library’s digital archive may be relevant.
+• Digital newspaper archives can matter for historical research.
+Sources like the British Newspaper Archive, Delpher (Dutch-language), or the Korean National Library’s digital archive may be relevant.

 Web Sources and APIs

-Some corpora require material from the open web: news websites, blogs, social media platforms, or organizational web pages.
-Collecting from these sources raises both practical and ethical considerations.
+Some corpora require material from the open web, such as news websites, blogs, social media platforms, or organizational web pages.
+Collecting from these sources raises practical and ethical questions.

 Web scraping involves programmatically extracting content from websites.
-Before scraping, check whether the source provides an API or structured data export — this is almost always preferable.
+Before scraping, check whether the source provides an API or structured data export.
+That is almost always preferable.
 If you do scrape, you must consider the site’s terms of service and the legal and ethical dimensions of automated data collection.
-For a thorough discussion of these issues, see Brown et al. (2025).
+For a thorough discussion, see Brown et al. (2025).

 APIs (Application Programming Interfaces) provide structured access to platform data.
 Platforms that offer APIs include Reddit, YouTube, various government open data portals, and some news aggregators.
-APIs are generally more reliable and reproducible than scraping, but they come with rate limits and access restrictions that you need to plan around.
+APIs are generally more reliable and reproducible than scraping.
+They also come with rate limits and access restrictions that you need to plan around.
 For a discussion of using APIs for social media data collection, see Lomborg & Bechmann (2014).

 Reproducibility matters.
 Whatever collection method you use, your goal is to make the process reproducible.
-Save your search queries, document every filter you apply, record the date you collected the data, and keep the raw files.
+Save your search queries and document every filter you apply.
+Record the collection date, too.
+Keep the raw files.
 If you use a script or tool, save it with your project files.
-See the Getting Started Guide — Step 2 for FAIR data management principles.
+See Getting Started, Step 2 for FAIR data management principles.

 Multilingual Corpora

-If your research question requires texts in more than one language — common in area studies and international relations — you need a clear strategy for managing multilingual material.
+If your research question requires texts in more than one language, which is common in area studies and international relations, you need a clear strategy for managing multilingual material.

 • Will you analyze texts in their original language or in translation?
-Analyzing originals preserves nuance but requires language competence; translation introduces interpretation at the data collection stage.
+Working with originals preserves meaning more directly, but it requires language competence.
+Translation introduces interpretation at the data collection stage.

 • Who translates?
 If you translate, document your approach.
 If you use machine translation, acknowledge its limitations and describe quality checks.